cal-weng/terminus/docs/manual/olares/controlhub/manage-resource.md

 Services expose network applications running on a single or a group of Pods as network services.
 They distribute traffic based on defined Selectors.

-A Selector uses Labels to filter and select Pods.
+A Selector uses Labels to filter Pods.
 Essentially, a Service acts as a virtual IP (VIP) that directs traffic to a single Pod or a group of Pods.

 To view Services: